AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 cursor returned is one at which the list contains this value. |GNATprove|
 proves all checks on these programs.

+.. rubric:: ``trajectory_computation``

+This example contains code from an embedded safety-critical software, which computes the speed of a device submitted to gravitational acceleration and drag from the atmosphere around it.
+This program was used as challenge example in the article `"Automating the Verification of Floating-Point Programs"` published at VSTTE 2017 conference.

+The Ada files contain multiple variants of the example in increasing order of difficulty, see ``README`` file for details.
+The challenge example used in the article corresponds to files ``simple_trajectory.ads`` and ``simple_trajectory.adb``.
+In this version, only the speed is updated, not the distance.
+Both absence of run-time errors (including overflows) and safe bounds on the computed speed are proved by using a combination of provers.
+A dozen intermediate assertions are needed to benefit from this combination, so that different provers can prove different parts of the property.

 Single Units
 ------------